The Basic Policy of Islam Regarding non-Muslims: Peace or War

 Allah instructs Muhammad to force no one to embrace Islam

-If it had been the Lord’s Will, they would all have believed, all who are on Earth: will you then (Muhammad) compel mankind, against their will, to believe?
+If it had been the Lord’s Will, they would all have believed, all who are on Earth: will you then (Muhammad) compel humankind, against their will, to accept?
 Qur’an 10:99

 Allah commands no compulsion in religion